Kudus assists as 10-man Ajax defeat Tannane’s SBV Vitesse | Goal.com

 Playing in his second game since joining from Danish outfit Nordsjaelland on a five-year deal reportedly worth €9 million, the Ghana international assisted Anthony for the winning goal.

-The visitors got off to a flying start with Moroccan Oussama Tannane darted through the right dangerously, however, his finish was awful as his shot flew high over.
+The visitors got off to a flying start when Moroccan Oussama Tannane darted through the right dangerously, however, his finish was off-target as his shot flew high over the crossbar.

-Not too long, the Lancers had their chance with Quincy Promes firing at goalkeeper Remko Pasveer from a promising position.
+Not too long after, the Lancers had their chance with Quincy Promes firing at goalkeeper Remko Pasveer from a promising position.

-A minute before the half-time break, they suffered a setback after Edson Alvarez was giving the marching orders for a dangerous play against Maximilian Wittek.
+A minute before the half-time break, they suffered a setback after Edson Alvarez was given his marching orders for dangerous play after an incident with Maximilian Wittek.
 The Mexican kicked the German defender on his legs and replays through VAR aided the referee’s decision.

-Playing with a man less did not help Ajax’s course as it gave Vitesse the gut to attack in their numbers.
+Playing with a man less did not help Ajax’s cause as it gave Vitesse the confidence to attack in numbers.
 In the 56th minute, they levelled matters after Riechedly Bazoer put the ball past Cameroon shot-stopper Andre Onana.

 Despite Thomas Letsch introducing Million Manhoef for Wittek and Thomas Buitink for Eliazer Dasa, they were unable to equalise as they crumbled to their first defeat of the season.

-Onana and Kudus were in action from start to finish, while Morocco’s Noussair Mazraoui who was handed a starter’s role got replaced by Sergino Dest with six minutes left.
+Onana and Kudus were in action from start to finish, while Morocco’s Noussair Mazraoui, who was handed a starter’s role, was replaced by Sergino Dest with six minutes left.

 Zakaria Labyad come off for Jurgen Ekkelenkamp in the 46th minute with Burkina Faso's Lassina Traore making a cameo appearance.